3d-scan/google-depth-to-pointcloud/README.md

 	go run depth-to-pointcloud.go

-The resulting PYL file be in the same directory and named "the_cloud.ply".
+The resulting PLY file be in the same directory and named "the_cloud.ply".
 Enjoy!